 Decorating Sand Crafts

-While at a beach vacation with your family or friends, you might want to make sand crafts.
+While on a beach vacation with your family or friends, you might want to make sand crafts.
 For example, sandcastles, sand pictures, and words made of sand.

 While creating these sand crafts, there are many fun things you can do with seashells too.